yoshuawuyts/barracks/README.md

 #### dispatcher(action, data)
 `barracks()` returns a dispatcher function which can be called to dispatch an action.
-By dispatching an action you call the corresponding function from the dispatcher and pass it the data.
+By dispatching an action you call the corresponding function from the dispatcher and pass it data.
 You can think of it as just calling a function.

 In order to access namespaced functions you can delimit your string with